ibalampanis/sustainable-living/guide.md

 Creating your own healthy environment involves taking steps to reduce exposure to harmful substances and promote a safe and healthy living space.
 Here are some tips for creating a healthy environment:

--<b>Improve air quality</b>: Air pollution can negatively impact health, so it's important to take steps to improve indoor air quality.
+- <b>Improve air quality</b>: Air pollution can negatively impact health, so it's important to take steps to improve indoor air quality.
 This can include using air filters, opening windows for ventilation, and avoiding the use of harsh chemicals and cleaners.

--<b>Reduce exposure to toxins</b>: Toxins such as lead, asbestos, and radon can be found in some homes and can be harmful to health.
+- <b>Reduce exposure to toxins</b>: Toxins such as lead, asbestos, and radon can be found in some homes and can be harmful to health.
 Take steps to identify and remove any sources of toxins in your home.

--<b>Use non-toxic products</b>: Choose non-toxic products for cleaning, personal care, and household items.
+- <b>Use non-toxic products</b>: Choose non-toxic products for cleaning, personal care, and household items.
 This can help reduce exposure to harmful chemicals.

--<b>Promote natural light</b>: Natural light is important for both physical and mental health.
+- <b>Promote natural light</b>: Natural light is important for both physical and mental health.
 Ensure that your home has plenty of natural light and consider using light therapy if necessary.

--<b>Create a calm and relaxing environment</b>: A calm and relaxing environment can promote mental health and well-being.
+- <b>Create a calm and relaxing environment</b>: A calm and relaxing environment can promote mental health and well-being.
 This can be achieved by using calming colors, minimizing clutter, and incorporating natural elements such as plants and nature sounds.